chriswebb09/chriswebb09.github.io/_posts/2017-05-15-hash-tables-in-swift.md

 ## Retrieving Data From Table

-Now we need need to create a way to retrieve value using our key.
-Let’s create method value(for key: Key) that return an optional value.
-The return type should be optional to account for cases where there are is no value associated with a given key.
+Now we need need to create a way to retrieve the value using our key.
+Let’s create method value(for key: Key) that returns an optional value.
+The return type should be optional to account for cases where there is no value associated with a given key.

 {% highlight swift linenos %}

-struct HashTable<Key: Hashable, Value> {
+truct HashTable<Key: Hashable, Value> {

     typealias Bucket = [HashElement<Key, Value>]